bmaupin/graylog-syslog-examples/log4j2/README.md

     Including `<LoggerFields>` can add more information to the log, all of which is recognized by Graylog as separate fields.

-These can all be safely omitted:
+These parameters can all be safely omitted:
 - `enterpriseNumber="18060"`
     - This is the default value
 - `facility="LOCAL0"`